SINDHUK2003/Myntra/README.md

 ### Java

 The backend of the Myntra app is developed using Java, a versatile and robust programming language.
-Java was chosen for its platform independence, object-oriented nature, and extensive community support.
+Java was chosen for its platform independence, object-oriented nature and extensive community support.
 The codebase follows best practices and design patterns to ensure maintainability and scalability.

 ### SQL